Contract and Procurement Fraud – official ACFE (CPE) course

 The 2-day official ACFE (CPE) course Contract and Procurement Fraud will teach you the best practices in preventing, detecting and investigating contract and procurement fraud

-With the training Contract and Procurement Fraud you obtain 16 CPE credits for your Certified Fraud Examiner (CFE) recertification!
+With the course Contract and Procurement Fraud you will obtain 16 CPE credits for your Certified Fraud Examiner (CFE) recertification!

 Contract and Procurement Fraud – mode of study